|

-The common thread in my atheism and my politics
+The common thread in my politics and my (lack of) religion

 is the sad, tragic sense